Igalia/phpreport/docs/user/reports.rst

 dates: if the start date is left empty, the default value is the date of the first task inserted by the user; if the end date is empty, the default value is the current date.
+There are quick-access buttons for common combinations of dates at the bottom of the dates box.

 The results are shown in the grid in the central area of the screen; rows represent projects and columns represent workers.
 There are two extra columns,